-- Promote a campus culture that treats all nursing students with cultural sensitivity and respect for human dignity. - Advocate curricula that prepare students using nursing standards to become professionals. - Uses teaching-learning practices that promote scholarship, critical thinking, and clinical practice. - Prepare students to master PSLOs and to achieve licensure. - Retain qualified faculty to to assure high academic standards. - Prepare graduates that are satisfied with the nursing program and promote the SON within learning and health care communities.
+- Promote a campus culture that treats all nursing students with cultural sensitivity and respect for human dignity. - Advocate curricula that prepare students using nursing standards to become professionals. - Uses teaching-learning practices that promote scholarship, critical thinking, and clinical practice. - Prepare students to master PSLOs and to achieve licensure. - Retain qualified faculty to assure high academic standards. - Prepare graduates that are satisfied with the nursing program and promote the SON within learning and health care communities.

-The Missouri Valley College Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE) through the 2017-2018 academic year and has full approval from the Missouri State Board of Nursing.
+The Missouri Valley College Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE) through the 2027-2028 academic year and has full approval from the Missouri State Board of Nursing.
 Completion of the BSN program does not guarantee licensure or eligibility to sit for the NCLEX licensure examination.
 Students will need to review the regulations regarding the eligibility to sit for the examination prior to the testing date.

-The Missouri Valley College Nursing Program Admits 34 students per academic year.
+The Missouri Valley College Undergraduate Nursing Program Admits 34 students per academic year.
 The traditional nursing program admits (20) students in the fall, and the LPN to BSN online track admits (14) students in the spring.
 Requirements for admittance to the Nursing Program, include the following:

-- 1. Application and admission to Missouri Valley College admission to MVC does not guarantee acceptance into the School of Nursing (SON). - 2.
-Application and admission to the Missouri Valley Nursing Program (completed during the sophomore year). - 3.
-Completion of the TEAS exam, achieving 'Proficient' level in all categories (Not achieving 'proficient' may be grounds for being designated as ineligible for admission.
-Students are allowed to retake the TEAS exam no more than three times in three years to improve scores.) - 4.
-Submission of official transcripts from all colleges and universities attended and on file with the MVC Admissions and/or Registrar's Office. - 5.
-Completion of transcript review (to be on file in Registrar's office) with an academic plan of study completed by nursing and/or nursing approved faculty. - 6.
-Obtaining a minimum cumulative grade point average of 2.75 (on a 4.0 scale). - 7.
-Obtain a B in all nursing prerequisite and nursing courses. - 8.
-Completion or enrollment in a Program of Study that will leave no more than one prerequisite course to take the summer prior to beginning the nursing program.
+1. Application and admission to Missouri Valley College admission to MVC does not guarantee acceptance into the School of Nursing (SON).

+2. Application and admission to the Missouri Valley Nursing Program (completed during the sophomore year).

+3. Completion of the TEAS exam, achieving 'Proficient' level in all categories (Not achieving 'proficient' may be grounds for being designated as ineligible for admission.
+Students are allowed to retake the TEAS exam no more than three times in three years to improve scores.)

+4. Submission of official transcripts from all colleges and universities attended and on file with the MVC Admissions and/or Registrar's Office.

+5. Completion of transcript review (to be on file in the Registrar's office) with an academic plan of study completed by nursing and/or nursing approved faculty.

+6. Obtaining a minimum cumulative grade point average of 2.75 (on a 4.0 scale).

+7. Obtain a B in all nursing prerequisite and nursing courses.

+8. Completion or enrollment in a Program of Study that will leave no more than one prerequisite course to take the summer prior to beginning the nursing program.
 Preference will be given to students who have completed all prerequisite courses.
+Special request forms must be completed and submitted with the application packet.

+9. LPN's / Advanced placement is based on LPN school curriculum/syllabi and must be approved by the Faculty Forum.

-Special request forms must be completed and submitted with the application packet. - 9.
-Satisfactory criminal background check prior to the first semester of nursing coursework. - 10.
-Submission of required immunization records. - 11.
-Nursing faculty base the admission into the program on, references, GPA(s), ACT, and TEAS.
-TEAS score = 25%; ACT score = 5%, nursing pre-requisite/overall GPA(s) = 50%, whereas references make up 20% of each admissions score.
+10. Satisfactory criminal background check prior to the first semester of nursing coursework.

+11. Submission of required immunization records.

+12. Nursing faculty base the admission into the program on, references, GPA(s), ACT, and TEAS.
+TEAS score = 25%; ACT score = 5%, nursing pre-requisite/overall GPA(s) = 50%, whereas references make up 20% of each admission score.

 Completion of Nursing prerequisite courses with a 'B' or higher.
-These courses (or transfer course equivalent) include: Bl275 Anatomy and Physiology I, Bl 285 Anatomy and Physiology II, NU 105 Intro to Nursing, Bl 320 Microbiology or CH 111 Chemistry, EX385 Nutrition, HL 280 Pathophysiology, PL 150 Ethics
+These courses (or transfer course equivalent) include: BI275 Anatomy and Physiology I, BI 285 Anatomy and Physiology II, NU 105 Intro to Nursing, BI 320 Microbiology or CH 111 Chemistry, EX385 Nutrition, HL 280 Pathophysiology, PL 150 Ethics, PY 225 Developmental Psychology.

 Complete the Nursing Program Application Form found online on the Missouri Valley College Nursing website.
-Please, review the nursing website for valuable information pertinent to the School of Nursing: http://www.moval.edu/academics/acad
+Please, review the nursing website for valuable information pertinent to the School of Nursing.